About Us Contact Shop

 There’s a beautiful river that runs through the city and at night, all the restaurants, shops, and homes along the waters start to light up and make for an incredible atmosphere.

-It’s a great place to relax on a sunny Autumn day, hear music playing, and stop into a tasty eatery or bakery.
+It’s a great place to relax on a sunny Autumn day, enjoy temperate weather, hear live music playing, and stop into a tasty eatery or bakery.

 4. Take Part in a Tea Ceremony